Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-Whether you have a phone that doesn't have an audio jack or prefer the freedom of going wireless, finding the best in-ear wireless headphones all comes down to what matters most to you.
+Whether you have a phone with no audio jack or prefer the freedom of going wireless, picking the most suitable wireless earbuds is a matter of preference.
 If you're looking for earphones to use at the office, noise isolation and battery life might be your top priorities; if you need in-ears for the gym, you'll probably care more about fit and durability.
-There are specialized models to fit virtually every need, and some are even versatile enough to keep up whether you're running a marathon or sitting on the bus.
+There are specialized models to fit virtually every need; some are even versatile enough to keep up whether you're running a marathon or sitting on the bus.
 With so many different models to choose from, where do you start?

-We've bought and tested over 230 pairs of wireless earbuds and in-ear headphones, and below you'll find our recommendations for the best wireless earbuds to buy.
-If you're curious about wireless headphones in general, look at our recommendations for the best Bluetooth headphones.
-You'll also want to check our picks for the best wireless Bluetooth earbuds under $50 and $100 if you have a specific budget in mind.
+We've bought and tested over 275 pairs of wireless earbuds and in-ear headphones, and below, you'll find our recommendations for the best earbuds with a wireless design to buy.
+If you're curious about wireless headphones, consider our recommendations for the best Bluetooth headphones.
+You'll also want to check our picks for the best wireless Bluetooth earbuds under $50 and $100 if you have a specific budget.

 See our review